Film Simulation Recipe Of The Month

 Film simulation recipes for Your Fujifilm Camera

 Capture stunning images straight out of the camera (SOOC) with Fujifilm recipes made for X-Trans sensor cameras.
 These custom film simulations also work on other Fujifilm mirrorless models, making them great for portraits, fashion, landscapes, and street photography.
+Not sure if your camera supports them?
+Check which Fujifilm cameras support film simulation custom settings in our FAQs section.

 Playing with Fujifilm recipes adds a creative spark, letting you explore different color tones and moods.
 It’s especially fun for street photography, where color and contrast help tell powerful visual stories.